Help us improve your experience.

 • Committing the configuration after including the number-of-ports active-ports configuration statement brings down the Ethernet interfaces for all the ports on the MPC before the ports configuration becomes active.

 • A minimum of one high-capacity fan tray is necessary for meeting the cooling requirements of the MPC.
-The Junos OS generates a chassis yellow alarm recommending fan tray upgrade for optimal performance, if the MX router chassis contains an old fan tray.
+The Junos OS generates a chassis yellow alarm recommending fan tray upgrade for optimal performance, if the chassis contains an old fan tray.

 For more information about the 16x10GE 3D MPC, see the MX Series Interface Module Reference.